-I trained at the Wealden Psychology Institute where I gained my BACP accredited Diploma in Humanistic Counselling, and am currently studying for my Diploma qualification in Counselling Children and Young People Using the Creative Arts with Leeds Beckett University.
+I trained at the Wealden Psychology Institute where I gained my BACP accredited Diploma in Integrative Humanistic Counselling.
+I then attended Leeds Beckett University where I completed my PTUK Advanced Accredited Diploma in Counselling Children and Young People Using the Creative Arts and Play.

-These qualifications enable me to work effectively and ethically with a wide range of people, from young children and teenagers, right through to adults.
+These qualifications enable me to work effectively and ethically with a wide range of individuals, from young children and teenagers, right through to adults.

-I am a registered member of both the British Association of Counselling and Psychotherapy (BACP) and of Play Therapy United Kingdom (PTUK) and adhere to both of their ethical frameworks.
+I am a registered member of two governing bodies, the British Association of Counselling and Psychotherapy (BACP) and Play Therapy United Kingdom (PTUK) and as a result I adhere to both of their ethical frameworks and practice standards.

 I combine a variety of humanistic approaches and theories, such as Person Centred, Gestalt, Transactional Analysis, CBT and mix them with the core concepts of Erikson, Bowlby and Egan to create my own particular way of working.